vcheeney/Votify/README.md

 #### Web application

-In an other terminal, run the following commands:
+In another terminal, run the following commands:

 ```sh
 # Move into the web project subdirectory